Italian Classic Almond Biscotti recipe (Cantucci)

 Eggs: You will need two large whole eggs for this recipe.
 The eggs are combined with the sugar.
 The mixture might look a bit curdled, this is ok.
 When you mix in the flour everything will get incorporated.

 Almond: the Italian traditional recipe uses almonds.
-I use raw unblanched almonds. and I mix them in after I combined wet and dry ingredients.
-You can sub almond with:
+I use raw unblanched almonds and I mix them in after I combined wet and dry ingredients.

 How to make Italian Classic Almond biscotti (cantucci)

-This recipe yields around 25 cookies, if you want to make a double batch, simply double the qty of the recipe.
+Let’s learn how to make biscotti.
+This almond cookies recipe yields around 25 biscotti, if you want to make a double batch, simply double the qty of the recipe.

-In another bowl, mix together the flour, baking powder and a pinch of salt.
+In another bowl, mix together the flour, baking powder and 1/2 teaspoon of salt.
 Add the dry ingredients to the wet ones and mix until combined.

 Finally, stir in any mix-ins the almonds in this case, or any other ingredients you want to use.